-Nature in Mind has developed as a new service from the experience and evidence gathered through the past four years of Gateway to Nature.
+The service was developed as a new service from the experience and evidence gathered through the past four years of Gateway to Nature.
 Gateway to Nature supported people to overcome barriers that had a negative impact on their lives including confidence, social isolation or health problems.
 You can read the Gateway to Nature Evaluation July 2014 here.

-- reduce stress and anxiety
+- Reduce stress and anxiety

-- reduce levels of depression
+- Reduce levels of depression

-- improve physical health
+- Improve physical health

-- improve mood and self esteem
+- Improve mood and self esteem

 The latest activities brochure can be downloaded here:

 Conservation Activities: Making a difference to natural heritage